Paxman Ventura: Description

 Like its medium-speed predecessor the Paxman YH, the Ventura is a 60° V engine with 6, 8, 12 or 16 cylinders.
-The engines are similar in many details and broadly similar in capacity and power; their main differences are in their operating speed, the improvements necessary to achieve this, and the Ventura's resulting lighter weight.
+The engines are similar in many details, and broadly similar in capacity and power; their main differences are in their operating speed, the improvements necessary to achieve this, and the Ventura's resulting lighter weight.

-The crankcase / cylinder block for MOD Vessels were fabricated from steel by welding a mixture of steel castings and platework This gives a more rigid structure than the YH's cast light alloy block.
-The aluminium frame of the YH and ZH engines had previously given trouble with cracking and had to be replaced in the Class 17 with a cast iron frame, at Paxman's expense.
-Both engines have individual aluminium cylinder heads for each cylinder..
+The crankcase / cylinder block for MOD vessels were fabricated from steel by welding a mixture of steel castings and plate-work.
+This gives a more rigid structure than the YH's cast light alloy cylinder block.
+The aluminium alloy bed-frame of the YH and ZH engines had previously given trouble with cracking, and had to be replaced in the Class 17 with a cast iron frame, at Paxman's expense.
+Both engines have individual aluminium alloy cylinder heads for each cylinder.
 All other applications had cast iron crankcase / cylinder block.
-Centrifugally cast iron wet cylinder liners are used with aluminium pistons in both.
+Centrifugally cast iron wet cylinder liners are used with aluminium alloy pistons in both.
 These pistons have three compression rings and two oil-control rings.
-The top ring is carried in a cast iron insert.
+The top ring is carried in a cast-iron insert.
 The combustion chamber of this direct injection engine is a toroidal recess in the piston crown.

 The YJ engines were primarily developed for diesel electric locomotives (however Paxmans main design philosophy was maximum power for a given size and weight) and so their crankshafts have the unusual feature of an additional main bearing at the drive end, to help support the weight of the generator armature, where a single-bearing generator can be otherwise unsupported at one end.
 Fork and blade connecting rods are used, with the inner rod running on the outside of a shared bearing sleeve.
 There are four valves per cylinder, driven by pushrods and rockers from a single camshaft between the cylinder banks.
-The fuel injector is centrally mounted between the valves, and is supplied by a pair of inline fuel injection pumps, one per bank.
+The fuel injector is centrally mounted between the valves, and is supplied by a pair of inline CAV monobloc fuel injection pumps, one per bank (four injector pumps on V16).
 The single turbocharger is carried above the engine, with its axis longitudinal.

 Smaller, single bank six- and eight-cylinder engines, the 6YJ and 8YJ, were derived from the V engine.

+More than twenty V16 engines (16YJC) were supplied to the Air Ministry, used to power 11 kilovolt (kV) generating sets for the Linesman early warning radar system used by the Royal Air Force.
+The first batch were installed at locations including RAF Neatishead, RAF Staxton Wold, and RAF Boot Hill.
+A second batch was installed at RAF West Drayton; this controlled not only the entire RAF radar system, but also controlled the civilian radar as used by Heathrow Airport air traffic control.

 Paxman licensed the Ventura design to ALCO, with a reciprocal agreement also permitting Paxman to build the popular ALCO 251.
 As an indication of the high power / weight ratio of the Ventura, this was around three times that of the 251.